 Whether they are intended for concert, conference, educational or conventional theatre use, the planning and design of auditoria, platforms and stages is very much a specialist discipline, as is the specification and layout of the associated technical equipment.

-If you are looking to create a performance space in an existing building and are not sure whether it is suitable, or have an existing performance space which needs modernising or refurbishing, we can help assess this as part of a feasibility study.
-And if you can initially only afford to partly equip your building we can provide the necessary advice to ensure you make appropriate allowances for future expansion.
+If you are looking to create a performance space in an existing building or have an existing performance space which needs modernising or refurbishing, we can help assess this as part of a feasibility study.
+And if you can only afford to partly equip your building initially we can provide the necessary advice to ensure you make appropriate allowances for future expansion.

 Most architects are likely to have been part of a theatre or concert audience at some time, but few will have trodden the boards or been technicians.
 If your team includes an independent theatre consultant with experience at the sharp end of the business, you can be sure of receiving the specialist advice your project deserves.